OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The fifth day of the fifth lunar month is a very special day in Taiwan.
-Aside from the fact that it’s a public holiday, it’s also a fun-filled day when locals enjoy eating the sticky rice dumplings known as zongzi and watching or taking part in the many Dragon Boat races held throughout the country.
+Aside from the fact that it’s a public holiday, it’s also a fun-filled day when locals enjoy eating the sticky rice dumplings known as zongzi and watching or taking part in the many Dragon Boat races held throughout the island.

 Dragon Boat Festival is said to commemorate the death of a minister and poet named Qu Yuan.
 Accused of treason he spent many years in exile and when his former king was overthrown he committed suicide by throwing himself into the Miluo River.
 Locals raced out in their boats to rescue him, and when they couldn’t find him, they threw sticky rice balls into the river so the fish wouldn’t eat his body.